Co0nan/co0nan.github.io/README.md

 Let’s jump to the recon process and see what you can achieve in each step.

-### 5. Recon Process
+### Recon Process

 Don’t overload yourself with recon.
 It’s simple.
 You need to do recon to find attack vectors for different types of vulnerabilities that you have previously learned.

-** Example 1**: if you learned about XSS, SQL, and SSRF you should know that all of them relaying on user-supplied data.
+**Example 1**: if you learned about XSS, SQL, and SSRF you should know that all of them relaying on user-supplied data.
 So it makes sense if you couldn't find those types of issues on a static website.
 But you need to explore the target for more endpoints, and parameters to start testing for those types of issues.

-** Example 2**: A web application that doesn't have any authenticated requests, it's designed to take some user input but from the un-authenticated point.
+**Example 2**: A web application that doesn't have any authenticated requests, it's designed to take some user input but from the un-authenticated point.
 Here, you can test for input-validation issues like above, but it doesn't make sense to try to test for IDORs for example, right?

 With that said, you must understand that the aim of recon is to find an entry point for a vulnerability.

-More subdomains == More chances to find more entry points More URLs, endpoints or parameter == More attack vectors More functions == More different types of issues you will have to test.
+More subdomains == More chances to find more entry points

+More URLs, endpoints or parameter == More attack vectors

+More functions == More different types of issues you will have to test.

 Let's dig into this more...

-- Asset Discovery
+### Asset Discovery
     - ASN Enum
         - You need to discover more assets/subnets belonging to the target company.
             - Tools